- Council Members

 'Under care' - new guidance

-As agreed on 7 September by RCVS Council, the implementation of the specific part of the new 'under care' guidance concerning the prescription of anti-parasitic POM-Vs will now come into place on 12 January 2024 in order to help practices comply with the VMRs.
+As agreed on 7 September by RCVS Council, the implementation of the specific part of the new 'under care' guidance concerning the prescription of anti-parasitic POM-Vs came into effect on 12 January 2024 in order to help practices comply with the VMRs.

 The five key changes are:

 - You will no longer need to carry out a physical examination to take an animal under your care.
 Under the new guidance, an animal is taken under your care when you are given, and accept, responsibility for it.
 (See FAQ 3)